SamanthaWangdl/academic-kickstart/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 35  # Order that this section will appear.

-title = "Skills & Knolowdge Base"
+title = "Knowledge Base"
-subtitle = ""
+subtitle = "Skills and Knowledge Base"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.